 Lemonade berries contain vitamin C.

-Lemonade berries are native to Southern California and can sometimes be found growing just over the Arizona border.
-The plant grows well in both the dry and coastal environments; the larger bushes grow inland and the smaller plants grow closer to the coast.
+Lemonade berries are native to Southern California and can be found growing just over the Arizona border.
+The plant grows well in both dry and coastal environments; the larger bushes grow inland and the smaller plants grow closer to the coast.

 Someone spotted Lemonade Berries using the Specialty Produce app for iPhone and Android.